dpgaspar/Flask-AppBuilder/docs/quickcharts.rst

 Quick Charts
 ============

-To implement views with google charts inherit from ChartsViews like this
+To implement views with google charts.

 Define your Chart Views (views.py)
 ----------------------------------